 It should be a WAKE UP CALL to anyone considering ERP projects.
 Folks, this is no territory for the average company to go it alone.
 You need a consultant to handle the business analysis, software selection and evaluation, purchase and implementation.

 Fact one, most companies simply select a few key department managers to head the selection committee effort.
 OK, fine, someone needs to represent the business issues – and no one knows them better than the people doing the day-to-day management.
 Great.
 Now, exactly how many times have these same people done this particular task – selecting ERP?
 Maybe one or two have been through a ERP transition at some time in their careers?
 Sort of like the eye surgeon you just selected for your Lasik surgery who’s done it once or twice when he worked at some other clinic several years ago – oh, your eyes are too valuable to trust to the non-experienced?
-Well, your business, your livelihood, your career, and everyone on the payroll is depending on how well this ERP thing turns out – might ought to have someone on your selection committee that knows something about the task at hand – even if you have to bring someone in for a few months.
+Well, your business, your livelihood, your career, and everyone on the payroll is depending on how well this ERP thing turns out – you might ought to have someone on your selection committee that knows something about the task at hand – even if you have to bring someone in-house for a few months.

 Fact two – the recent trumps the average.
 Here’s the story – Joe in Accounting is a fine accounting manager.
 Been with the company for years.
 Good guy – kind of outspoken sometimes, but everyone appreciates his passion and dedication.
 Joe’s kinda PO’d today, you see, the new clerk messed up – a whole Batch of purchase orders – nearly 75.
 So Joe has spent the morning going in and reversing each of these 75 PO’s because no one can tell which is the offending record.
-So Joe shows up late and flustered at the 1pm ERP Evaluation Committee meeting – he sits and stews for a few minutes as everyone reviews the requirements – and suddenly, Joe’s booming voice erupts – “I don’t care what else this new system does, just as long as it can batch reverse entry PO’s at one time.”
+So Joe shows up late and flustered at the 1pm ERP Evaluation Committee meeting – he sits and stews for a few minutes as everyone reviews the requirements – and suddenly, Joe’s booming voice erupts – “I don’t care what else this new system does, just as long as it can reverse a batch entry PO’s with one click.”
 And Joe gets his back up – he’s not looking at anything without reverse batch entry or batch reverse entry or whatever.

 Now the point is, the ability to reverse a particular batch of entries may well be nice to have – and many systems have some way of accomplishing this.
 But while this bad batch of PO’s that has Joe so PO’d happened this very morning – – it hasn’t happened in the previous two or three years – which no one is really sure, because it happens so infrequently no one can remember.
 But it’s now a key ‘must have’ in the next ERP system.
 And while Joe’s going on about a transaction that happened once in the last few years, Bill in the warehouse is prevented from speaking about reverse putaways, something that’s happening 20 times a week…